 Making a Measurable Impact

 We target specific disease intervention during the VHT initial training, follow-up training, and home visits, in clinical areas that have been shown to make a clear difference in health.
 One camp, for example, focuses on training our VHTs on basic health messaging and patient interaction with a concentration on reproductive health, family planning, and preparation for specialty disease training.
 We seek to make a measurable impact on life expectancy, and infant and child mortality in the district.
 We have started our VHT program in Budongo subcounty, Masindi district, Uganda.

 Our approach is centered on community empowerment, qualitative and quantitative learning, and collaboration.

-To date we have trained ten individuals to deliver basic health care and services to 26 villages.
-In addition to basic medical and record keeping supplies, we have equipped them with bicycles for travel and solar powered lanterns.
+To date we have trained twenty six community health workers to deliver basic health care and services to 26 villages.
+In addition to basic medical and record keeping supplies, we equip them with bicycles for travel and solar powered lanterns.
 During their normal course of duties, VHTs are also highly instrumental in the success of our medical camps – promoting awareness and providing translations as well as medical services.

 HOW YOU CAN HELP

 By donating $150, you will provide one VHT with one week of training